 To Prepare Your Sauce

-- Using a morter and pestle add the pepper corns and crush, then add the garlic cloves and grind into a paste.
+- Using a morter and pestle (or mini/ spice blender) add the pepper corns and crush, then add the garlic cloves and grind into a paste.
 Set aside.

 - In a seperate bowl mix together the oyster sauce, soy, sugar, water and corn flour and mix well.

-- Remove your hokkien noodles from the packets and place into a bowl, bring a jug water to the boil and pour over your noodles to heat.
+- Remove your hokkien noodles from the packets and place into a bowl, bring a jug water to the boil and pour over the noodles to heat.

-- Add the seared beef and any juices from the plate back into the wok with the vegetables, add the bowl of sauce ingredients and toss until glazed and the sauce has thickened.
+- Add the seared beef and any juices from the plate back into the wok with the vegetables.
+Then add the bowl of sauce ingredients and toss until glazed and the sauce has thickened.

-- Soon onto your serving dish, sprinkle over a little for ground black pepper for a little more heat.Enjoy!
+- Spoon onto your serving dish, sprinkle over a little extra ground black pepper for a little more heat.Enjoy!